Riches To Rags

 • Financial problems

 Cocaine debt can be tens of thousands and dealers are happy to have a credit arrangement.
-Nasty debt collecting methods may not act as a deterrent.
-Drug advisors highly recommend suggest paying the debt as a priority.
+Scary debt collection tactics might not stop users.
+Drug advisors say users should make paying off the debt a top priority.
 Same day lenders may charge 50% interest, leading to high rates of drug-related suicide.

 Dopamine reward